-Findings Recommendations Follow-up This program does not currently offer courses in the two most significant areas of student interest: early childhood education and special education Offer more EDUC courses to both expand and enrich the program.
+Findings Recommendations Follow-up There is no coordinator in place to assist students with field placements or to oversee Education program-level decisions at Queensborough Community College.
+Identify an Education program coordinator.
+This position is necessary to help with efforts to advise program students, manage students' fieldwork placements, counsel students about state certification requirements, work with faculty regarding certification-aligned curriculum development, plan extra-curricular activities, and facilitate program growth and management in coordination with Queens College and CUNY Central's Community College Teacher Education Council.
+A department faculty member has assumed the Program Coordinator role.
+Students report confusion and problems with the transfer process.
+They point to inconsistency in the content of their advising at Queensborough Community College.
+Designate and train a Liberal Arts Academy advisor as a "specialist" in the Education curriculum.
+An advisor has been identified and has assumed this role.
+This program does not currently offer courses in the two most significant areas of student interest: early childhood education and special education Offer more EDUC courses to both expand and enrich the program.
 An early child development course (EDUC 230) was added to the curriculum in Fall 2017 There is currently no effort to integrate, standardize, and/or coordinate the multidisciplinary assessment efforts currently in place across the three education-oriented courses required by the program.
 Re-evaluate and revise as necessary the assessment methodology for EDUC major courses.
 In progress